 Signs & Symptoms

-Polio is a highly contagious disease, however most of the people infected by Polio do not show any significant symptoms.
-Symptomatic Polio can be divided into two types according to their severity and clinical presentation:
+Polio is a highly contagious disease, but most of the people infected by Polio do not show any significant symptoms.
+Besides that, symptomatic Polio can be divided into two types according to their severity and clinical presentation:

 1. Non Paralytic Polio.